Student Health and Safety

 Middle and High School classrooms are live-streamed.
 When a student is unable to attend school due to illness, but well enough to attend virtually, they can log on to their class by clicking the Google Meet link for each class within their Google Classroom.
 Unless a student is ill, quarantined, or enrolled full-time online, students are expected to attend classes in-person.

 The Maryland Department of Health strongly recommends that all Marylanders refrain from nonessential travel outside of Maryland due to the recent increase in COVID-19 infections in other states.
-Any Marylander returning from out-of-travel should get tested for COVID-19 promptly upon arrival in Maryland.
-Any Marylander who travels to a state with a COVID-19 test positivity rate above 10% should get tested and self-quarantine at home until the test result is received.
+Any Marylander who travels out of state should be tested and self-quaranine while awaiting the results, or self-quarantine for 10 days upon returning.
+This applies to all states, with the exception of Delaware, Pennsylvania, Virginia, West Virginia, and Washington, DC.

 Parents must notify the school in advance for students to be released during school hours for an appointment or other personal reasons.
 Send an email to email@example.com or call 301-869-4500.
 The office will notify the teachers the time your student must be released from class.